 With long beaches lined with great surf breaks, consistent swell, and year-round warm water, this spot is a quintessential surfer’s paradise.

 You can either fly into San Jose Airport (SJO) in central Costa Rica, or Liberia Airport (LIR) in northern Costa Rica.
 Santa Teresa is located on the Nicoya Peninsula and is about a 4 to 5 hour journey by car from both airports.
 You can either rent a car at the airport, take a shared shuttle bus, private car, or the fastest option is taking a short 18-minute domestic flight to the airport of Tambor on the Nicoya Peninsula.
 The Tambor airport is about a 35-minute drive to Santa Teresa.

-* As an Airbnb Associate, we may earn when you book through a link on our site.
+* As an Airbnb affiliate, we may earn when you book through a link on our site.
 There is never an additional cost to you, and as 1% for the Planet members, we donate a portion of our earnings to nonprofits that support our oceans and the environment.
 Thank you for supporting Lush Palm – this helps us stay ad-free and continue to create fresh content and helpful guides.